Saipan incident: Events

 None of his team-mates voiced support for Keane during the meeting, though some later expressed their support to him privately.
 Keane mentioned in his autobiography that Gary Breen and David Connolly visited his room.
 Senior players Steve Staunton and Niall Quinn seemed to take the side of McCarthy, and the FAI, in the argument that followed.
 Staunton was the most loyal to the FAI line of the argument.
 He was later given the captaincy in Keane's absence.

 Aftermath

 Despite the efforts of the media and Taoiseach Bertie Ahern, Keane and McCarthy failed to resolve the conflict and Keane missed the World Cup.
 Keane gave an interview concerning the controversy to RTÉ and when asked if it was possible to go back he did not deny that he might.
-The Irish football team were defeated in a penalty shootout by Spain in the second round on 16 June.
+The Irish football team were defeated in a penalty shoot-out by Spain in the second round on 16 June.

 The FAI commissioned a report from external consultants Genesis, into its World Cup preparations.
 The "Genesis Report" agreed with many of Keane's criticisms, finding that the FAI structure was not conducive to good planning and making a range of recommendations.
 The complete report was not published for legal reasons.
 Brendan Menton resigned as FAI General Secretary at this time, and the media linked the two events, though Menton denied this.